shiyanlee/synapse_neurotransmitters/README.md

 * MANC: Bboxes are centered on pre-synaptic points and extend 65 pixels in all directions.
 * Hemibrain: Bboxes are centered on pre-synaptic points and extend 15 pixels in all directions.

-Note: Both pre- and post-synaptic points are enclosed within the box; otherwise, it is flagged in the 'any_out_of_range' column of the bbox CSV.
+Note: Both pre- and post-synaptic points are enclosed within the box; otherwise, it is flagged in the `any_out_of_range` column of the bbox CSV.